melodee-project/melodee-next/docs/API_DEFINITIONS.md

 ### Admin API Usage
 The Admin UI uses the Melodee API (`/api/...`) for all administrative operations; OpenSubsonic (`/rest/...`) is reserved for compatibility with external clients.

+The frontend service layer clearly separates admin functionality from compatibility features:
+- **Admin operations**: All administrative functions (users, libraries, DLQ, shares, settings, etc.) use Melodee API endpoints under `/api/...`
+- **Compatibility helpers**: Any remaining `mediaService` endpoints that access `/rest/...` are clearly delineated as "Subsonic compatibility" features and are intended only for compatibility with external clients

 ## Related documentation

 - Internal admin‑focused routes (user management, libraries, jobs, etc.) live under `/api/...` and are cataloged in `docs/INTERNAL_API_ROUTES.md`.